-- To apply knowledge and skills acquired in a related course of study
+- Apply knowledge and skills acquired in a related course of study

-- To learn to analyze data, synthesize information, organize resources and mobilize knowledge
+- Learn how to analyze data, synthesize information, organize resources and mobilize knowledge

-- To actively engage students from diverse backgrounds and varied educational programs
+- Actively engage students from diverse backgrounds and varied educational programs

-- To collaborate with educational institutions from across Canada
+- Collaborate with educational institutions from across Canada

-- To build awareness, capacity, competency and community among students and professionals interested or involved with families in Canada
+- Build awareness, capacity, competency and community among students interested or involved with families in Canada

-- To create opportunities for advanced learning about families
+- Create opportunities for advanced learning about families

 - Course placements (e.g. Faculty of Medicine, Translation Program, Administrative Assistant Program, Health Sciences, Sociology and Social Work, etc.)

 - Internships and work experience (paid and unpaid)